-Every effort is made to include on the fee schedule the items that are medically necessary and reasonable to treat the illnesses, diseases, and injuries common to the Medicaid or NCHC home care population.
+Every effort is made to include on the fee schedule the items that are medically necessary and reasonable to treat the illnesses, diseases, and injuries common to the Medicaid home care population.
 Items that are medically necessary for treatment but not included on the fee schedule may be billed and reimbursed with the miscellaneous supply procedure code.
-The supply must meet Medicaid's and NCHC's coverage criteria.
+The supply must meet Medicaid's coverage criteria.